-person you are talking to.
+USE QUIET VOICES - SO NOT TO DISRUPT OTHERS 1.Keep the conversation between you and the person you are talking to.
 2.Go directly to your next location.
-2.Be polite.3.Wait your turn to speak.4.Be honest.
-2.If you see trash on the ground, pick it up and put it in the trash can.3.It is everyone's responsibility to keep the campus clean and free of trash.
+WHEN SPOKEN TO BY AN ADULT 1.Stop, look & listen.
+2.Be polite.
+3.Wait your turn to speak.
+4.Be honest.
+PUT TRASH IN TRASHCANS 1.
+When you are finished eating or drinking put your trash in the trashcan.
+2. If you see trash on the ground, pick it up and put it in the trashcan.
+3. It is everyone's responsibility to keep the campus clean and free of trash.
 WHEN WALKING WITH CLASS-ASSEMBLY/ EVACUATIONS 1.Walk quietly in a straight line to and from the activity.
 2.Sit or stand in your assigned seat, section or in line (during fire and earthquake drills).
 3.Be respectful and quiet.
 4.Follow all directions given by your teacher and other staff.
 KEEP HALLS CLEAN 1.Finish all food and drinks in the cafeteria.
 2.This is a Food Free Zone.
 3.This is a Gum Free Zone.
 WALK AT ALL TIMES 1.Running can lead to injury, ALWAYS walk.
-2.Walk with a purpose, get to the next destination.
+2.Walk with a purpose, get to next destination.
 3.Encourage friends to get to class on time.
 MOVE WITH THE FLOW OF TRAFFIC 1.
 When you stop abruptly, others may run into you.
 2. When you walk too fast, you may run into others.
 3. Follow the painted paws at all times.